MEKSAAA/MEKSAAA.github.io/_pages/about.md

   limit: 0 # leave blank to include all the blog posts
 ---

-I am an incoming M.Sc. student in [Machine Learning at Carnegie Mellon University](https://www.ml.cmu.edu/).
+Hi!
+I'm Junwen Miao (苗君文), an incoming M.Sc. student in [Machine Learning at Carnegie Mellon University](https://www.ml.cmu.edu/).

 I am also a senior undergraduate student in Software Engineering at [Tongji University](https://cs.tongji.edu.cn/).